brnco/ucsb-src-microservices/README.md

 Here's the scripts we use to process materials for the National Jukebox

 ##nj_audio
 This script processes the archival and broadcast master files we make for the National Jukebox.
-For more info on how files are created, see Digitizing 78s for The National Jukebox
+For more info on how files are created, see Digitizing 78s for The National Jukebox on the wiki

 It has dependencies for ffmpeg and ffprobe.
 It takes no arguments